hikari-tadashi/assistant/src/plugins/prompt_builder/README.md

 This program generates LLM system prompts by combining data from INI files and instructions from agent template files.

+## TODO: Allow agents to be built from lists of other agents

 ## Project Structure

 -   `project.clj`: Leiningen project configuration.